amueller69/Law-School-Notes/Spring-2019/Bankruptcy/02-BankruptcyProceedingsOverview.md

 ## Major Players in Bankruptcy Proceeding

-* Debtor
-* Creditor (+ Unsecured Creditor’s Committee)
+* Creditor and Unsecured Creditor's Committee)
+  * Companies/individuals with claims on the DR's property
-  * Unsecured Creditor’s Committee:
+  * Unsecured Creditor's Committee:
     * (Only committee in the statute)
     * Composed of the 7 largest unsecured creditors who are willing to serve
+      * Some might not want to serve because of the time commitment or fear of exposure to inside information that would bar future dealings with the DR
     * Serves as the “face” of the unsecured creditors
     * No committee for secured creditors because their interests are already protected and will likely get paid.
 They are typically fewer secured creditors, so less coordination problems
     * 3 Consensual Security devices that can be used to assure payment of a debt:
       1. Interest in property
       1. Personal guarantee
       1. Letters of credit
 * Trustee/Debtor-in-Possession
   * The principal duty of the trustee is to collect the property of the estate, sell it, and use the proceeds to pay expenses and CR claims
+    * Avoidance powers, recovering property transferred prior to commencement in order to exclude from estate, among most important in BR.
+In exercising it, trustee acts primarily for the benefit of unsecured creditors
-  * In Chapter 7, the bankruptcy estate is administered by a trustee who can either be an individual or a corporation. § 701.
+  * In Chapter 7, the bankruptcy estate is administered by a trustee who can either be an individual or a corporation (§701)
     * Trustee is assigned by the U.S. Trustee who keeps a list of possible private trustees (usually private professionals)
     * If CRs want a different trustee they can vote to put a specific trustee in place
   * Under Ch.
-11, management can ask for a trustee to be appointed but it is really uncommon – usually the managers continue to run the business.
+11, management can ask for a trustee to be appointed but it is really uncommon – usually the managers continue to run the business
+    * Thus DR continues in possession as a "debtor-in-possession" that exercise powers of a trustee
     * Requirements:  Gross Mismanagement and Fraud
     * Frequently most of the old managers are gone before they file for bankruptcy.
-A bank may require new managers or that a “Chief Restructuring Officer” be put in place before giving the company a loan for the restructuring.
+A bank may require new managers or that a “Chief Restructuring Officer” be put in place before giving the company a loan for the restructuring
     * If nobody will agree to be the trustee, the U.S. Trustee itself can be the trustee
   * US Trustee (government watch dog)
     * If no one is appointed or willing to serve.
 Preference to have a private party be the trustee